-Enjoy the Snow Lodge in both Winter and Summer
+Enjoy Snow Lodge & Cabins in Winter and Summer

-Despite its name, the Old Faithful Snow Lodge is open both in winter and in summer.
-Winter finds the Snow Lodge in its element, while summer visitors enjoy its laid-back pace and proximity to the world-famous geyser basin.
+Despite its name, the Old Faithful Snow Lodge & Cabins is open both in winter and in summer.
+Winter finds the Snow Lodge in its element, while summer visitors enjoy its laid-back pace and proximity to Old Faithful and its world-famous geyser basin.
+Built in 1999, it is the park’s newest full-service hotel.
+It was designed to follow the “parkitecture” style, using natural building materials to blend into its environment.
+Its flanked by log columns and protected by a cedar shingle roof.

 Winter Season: Mid December to Early March